TomTranter/JellyBaMM/docs/contributing.md

 setup.py
 ```

-Note that this file must be kept in sync with the version number in `liionpack/__init__.py`.
+Note that this file must be kept in sync with the version number in `JellyBamm/__init__.py`.

 ### Continuous Integration using GitHub actions

-Each change pushed to the liionpack GitHub repository will trigger the test and benchmark suites to be run, using [GitHub actions](https://github.com/features/actions).
+Each change pushed to the JellyBamm GitHub repository will trigger the test and benchmark suites to be run, using [GitHub actions](https://github.com/features/actions).

-Tests are run for different operating systems, and for all python versions officially supported by liionpack.
+Tests are run for different operating systems, and for all python versions officially supported by JellyBamm.
 If you opened a Pull Request, feedback is directly available on the corresponding page.
 If all tests pass, a green tick will be displayed next to the corresponding test run.
 If one or more test(s) fail, a red cross will be displayed instead.

 Similarly, the benchmark suite is automatically run for the most recently pushed commit.
 Benchmark results are compared to the results available for the latest commit on the `develop` branch.
 Should any significant performance regression be found, a red cross will be displayed next to the benchmark run.